Five Dentistry Myths Debunked by a Burbank Dentist

 Myth #1: I do not have a toothache.
-I don’t need a dentist visit.
+I don’t need a dentist’s visit.

-Myth #2: My gums do not bleed, I don’t have any gum disease.
+Myth #2: My gums do not bleed, and I don’t have any gum disease.

 Myth #3: Bad breath is a result of bad brushing.

 Not always bad breath is a result of bad brushing.
 There are many dental diseases and general health conditions that can cause bad breath.
-If you feel unable to eliminate bad breath with brushing and other oral hygiene care you need to seek a professional help.
-Dentist can determine the cause of bad breath, which often times has nothing to do with bad brushing.
+If you feel unable to eliminate bad breath with brushing and other oral hygiene care you need to seek professional help.
+Dentists can determine the cause of bad breath, which oftentimes has nothing to do with bad brushing.

 Taking care of your teeth is very important.
-You can visit the dentist every week, but without a proper oral hygiene at home you are not going to have healthy teeth.
+You can visit the dentist every week, but without proper oral hygiene at home, you are not going to have healthy teeth.
 The opposite is also true.
 If you do not visit a dentist at least twice a year, it is impossible to have healthy teeth.
 The dentist examines your teeth and oral cavity visually.
 If needed the dentist has a vast choice of tools to diagnose a disease at the early stage.
-X-Ray of the teeth, for example, can reveal an inflammatory process that is staring in your tooth, but is still unnoticeable by the patient.
+X-Ray of the teeth, for example, can reveal an inflammatory process that is starting in your tooth but is still unnoticeable by the patient.

 Myth #5: Chewing gum has the same effect as flossing.

 Chewing gum can help to reduce the remnants of food in your mouth after eating.
-Gum can refresh your mouth smell and reduce the amount of food remains on your teeth and gums.
-It would be a very bad misconception to put the chewing gum on the same line as flossing your teeth.
+Gum can refresh your mouth smell and reduce the amount of food that remains on your teeth and gums.
+It would be a very bad misconception to put chewing gum on the same line as flossing your teeth.
 Flossing is the second most important oral hygiene ritual after tooth brushing.
-Tooth brushing with a fluoride toothpaste cleans the tooth from food remnants and bacteria, but does not clean the interdental area.
+Tooth brushing with fluoride toothpaste cleans the tooth of food remnants and bacteria but does not clean the interdental area.
 It is very important to floss your teeth in order to clean the interdental space.
-If you brush your teeth, but do not floss them, you risk developing cavities and other dental diseases.
+If you brush your teeth but do not floss them, you risk developing cavities and other dental diseases.
 Chewing gum cannot replace, flossing because the interdental spaces are left untouched.

-If you believed to any of those dentistry myths, your dental health is at risk.
-Regular dental visits, and proper home care are crucial in having a healthy and beautiful smile.
+If you believe any of those dentistry myths, your dental health is at risk.
+Regular dental visits and proper home care are crucial to having a healthy and beautiful smile.
 To schedule an appointment with the best dentist in Burbank, contact us or call 1-818-578-2332.